 The Spanish wind energy sector must make a major effort in the coming years to remain amongst the frontrunners worldwide and it can achieve this; however, to this end it must continue to develop bearing in mind long-term standards and objectives which lend it stability.

 The technologies which burn fossil fuels generate greenhouse gases which contaminate, exacerbate climate change and affect health and the environment.
-Wind energy does not generate emissions as its fuel is the strength of the wind: in 2018, wind energy avoided the emission of over 25 million tonnes of CO2 (the equivalent of planting 1 million trees) and avoided imports of fossil fuels by 1,506 million euros.
+Wind energy does not generate emissions as its fuel is the strength of the wind: in 2019, wind energy avoided the emission of over 28 million tonnes of CO2 and avoided imports of fossil fuels by 1,699 million euros.

 To build a wind farm you need to have a positive environmental impact statement (EIS).
 You cannot build wind farms in protected areas nor in those with a negative EIS.
 Environmental impact studies and environmental surveillance plans are increasingly stringent and demanding, thereby ensuring a reduced impact on birds and mammals.